How To Improve Dementia Care Management; Let’s Start With The Care Givers

 DICE is an acronym for a behaviour management.

 Dementia Australia has a similar recommendation about identifying triggers, investigating the triggers or antecedent conditions then implement tailored solutions and see if they work.
 But is that it?
-The problem of most programs is the breakdown of identification to the tailoring the right, personalised program.
+The problem of most programs is the breakdown of identification to the tailoring of the right, personalised program.
+A thorough OT dementia assessment should initial identify this and where required, go deeper.

 The use of purposeful activity as a non-pharmacological intervention for people with dementia has shown promise for enhancing quality of life (QOL) and reducing behaviors such as agitation and depression.